tracking-exposed/youtube.tracking.exposed/content/trexit.md

 Over the last few years, the creation of ‘filter-bubbles’ and the issue of algorithmic radicalization has sparked significant controversy within academia and privacy-focused collectives.
 In this literature, YouTube especially has come under scrutiny.
 In 2019, [Ribeiro et al.](https://www.google.com/url?q=https://arxiv.org/abs/1908.08313&sa=D&ust=1580319744818000) have sought to computationally verify the ‘anecdotal literature’ on the ‘radicalizing power’ of YouTube ’s Recommendation Systems (RSs).
 They argued that there is indeed empirical evidence to confirm the hypothesis that users navigate along with YouTube Recommendations.
 Contrary to this research, at the end of 2019, [Ledwich and Zaitsev](https://arxiv.org/abs/1912.11211&sa=D&ust=1580319744818000) claimed that the hypothesis of YouTube being a platform for algorithmic radicalization to be actually false.
 Instead, they highlighted how YouTube recommends a more mainstream type content to its users.
 In other words, blaming the algorithm for creating niche viewing behavior might be incorrect.

 The aforementioned articles (and scholars) have also become the center of discussions on Twitter.
 Prominent journalists Zeynep Tufekci and Kevin Roose, as well as scholars, e.g. Becca Lewis and Arvind Narayan, writing on the topic of YouTube ’s algorithm have questioned the validity of the methods used to study RSs ( [Feuer](https://www.cnbc.com/2019/12/30/critics-slam-youtube-study-showing-no-ties-to-radicalization.html&sa=D&ust=1580319744819000)).
 The main critique here is methodological, i.e. studies into RSs have relied on YouTube ’s official API, which, arguably, does not give an accurate representation of users’ actual experiences.
-As Narayan points out: “They [Ledwich and Zaitsev] reached their sweeping conclusion *without logging in*…” (ibid.).
+As Narayan points out: “They [Ledwich and Zaitsev] reached their sweeping conclusion *without logging in…* ” (ibid.).
 Ribeiro et al. already pointed out that their “analysis does not take into account personalization, which could reveal a completely different picture” (10).
 While some scholars have suggested moving away from RSs ([Munger and Phillips](https://osf.io/73jys/)), it is still the case that YouTube’s algorithm accounts for 70 percent of videos watched on the platform ([Newton](https://www.theverge.com/2017/8/30/16222850/youtube-google-brain-algorithm-video-recommendation-personalized-feed&sa=D&ust=1580319744820000)) and, therefore, is worth investigating.

 This Winter School project seeks to study algorithmic recommendation from a user perspective in an attempt to move towards post-API research.
 Specifically, empowered by [youtube.tracking.exposed](https://youtube.tracking.exposed)’s infrastructure, we have been able to highlight filter bubbles visually and statistically as a by-product of polarization dynamics.
 Taking Brexit as an emblem for a divisive issue, this project aims to map in which way the algorithm guides users through the enormous supply of Brexit videos and how this algorithmic guiding might polarize users interested in the topic coming from divergent political backgrounds.